 |Queen Maeve's Tomb|

-But who was Queen Maeve?
+But who was Queen Maeve or Medb?
 Was she a legendary or historical figure?
-The Ulster Cycle, one of the four great cycles of early Irish literary mythology details Maeve as the Queen of Connaught, who embodies the power of women, sexuality and carnal desire.
+The Ulster Cycle one of the four great cycles of early Irish literary mythology details Maeve as the Queen of Connaught, who embodies the power of women, sexuality and carnal desire.
 She was a woman who commanded armies and had numerous husbands and lovers including many of her army officers to keep them loyal.
 Men who performed well in battle were offered sexual favours.
 This may have been a form of encouragement and motivation.
 Upon gazing at her men would fall in lustful desire.

 |Queen Maeve's Statue|

-Maeve's husband in the Ulster cycles was Ailill mac Máta, King of Connaught.
+Her husband in the Ulster cycles was Ailill mac Máta, King of Connaught.
 This leads to the great “Cattle Raid of Cooley” to steal Ulster’s prize stud bull.
-This story is written in the book “The Táin” which I read couple of years ago.
-In this tale Maeve discovered that her husband Ailill was one stud bull richer than she was.
-She learned that her former husband Conchobar had such a bull that would rival that of her husband’s and she sent messengers to Ulster to meet with Dáire mac Fiachna holder of the bull.
+This story is written in the book “The Táin”, a delightful tale, telling the story of when Maeve discovers that her husband Ailill was one stud bull richer than she was.
+She learned that her former husband Conchobar had such a bull which would rival that of her husband’s and she sent messengers to Ulster to meet with Dáire mac Fiachna holder of the bull.
 She offered land, wealth and sexual favours in return for the bull.
 Her conditions were not met and Maeve went to war.
-The book is a great read and follows the battle that Maeve eventually wins between the armies of the west and the north and the many encounters she had with the legendary Ulster hero, Cú Chulainn.
+The book is a great read and follows the battle that Maeve eventually wins between the armies of the west and the north and the many encounters she had with the legendary Ulster hero, Cúchulainn.

 In her later years she was killed while bathing in a pool on an island in Lough Ree (second largest lake on the River Shannon) by her nephew Furbaide who had wanted revenge for the murder of his mother Eithne.
 Queen Maeve was succeeded to the throne of Connaught by her son Maine Athramail.

 Whether she is a mythical or historical figure and is still standing tall facing her enemies of the north in a huge unopened cairn we may never know however she has over time become a woman symbolic of women’s strength and sexuality.
-There is an everlasting legacy left from her on the landscape and with the many place names referenced to her from different battles and events, she will forever remain immortal over her Kingdom of Connaught where she once reigned supreme.
+Her tales of battles show at times a scornful woman, stubborn and revengeful.
+There is an everlasting legacy left by her on the landscape of Ireland and she will forever remain immortal over her Kingdom of Connaught where she once reigned supreme.

 |Queen Maeve's Cairn|